FZJ-IEK3-VSA/HiSim/README.md

 generates a report.

 ## Contributions and Collaborations
-HiSim welcomes any kind of feedback, contributions, and collaborations.
+ETHOS.HiSim welcomes any kind of feedback, contributions, and collaborations.
 If you are interested in joining the project, adding new features, or providing valuable insights, feel free to reach out (email to k.rieck@fz-juelich.de) and participate in our HiSim developer meetings held every second Monday.
 Additionally, we encourage you to utilize our Issue section to share feedback or report any bugs you encounter.
 We look forward to your contributions and to making meaningful improvements.
 Happy coding!